rohit0839/Upcoming-Dividend-Tracker/README.md

 # Upcoming-Dividend-Tracker
-This project monitors the announcement of the upcoming dividend by NSE (National Stock Exchange of India Limited).
+This project monitors the announcement of the upcoming dividend by the NSE (National Stock Exchange of India Limited).

 Source of the data : https://www1.nseindia.com/corporates/corporateHome.html